Roof Maintenance Tips & Essentials Checklist (And Why It’s Important)

 By ensuring roof maintenance is carried out properly you are ensuring the roof remains in optimal condition.
 It will, therefore, reach its expected or potential lifespan.

 Regular roof cleaning and repair add to the roof’s longevity – similar to a vehicle.
-In fact, a roof can last years more than it should by detecting problems early.
+A roof can last years more than it should by detecting problems early.

 How Often Should You Perform Roof Maintenance?

-When deciding upon the best times for roof inspections you need to consider temperature changes and dramatic warm or cold weather.
+When deciding upon the best times for roof inspections, consider temperature changes and dramatic warm or cold weather.
 Always check for storm damage after a storm and before you receive heavy snowfall or extreme weather.

 Roof Maintenance Tips Every Homeowner Should Know

-Hiring a roofing contractor for your roof maintenance or going down the DIY route will depend on your specific situation.
-Either way, it helps if you adhere to a simple checklist and cross off items as you go through the maintenance activity.
+Hiring a roofing contractor for your roof maintenance or going down the DIY route will depend on your situation.
+Either way, it helps if you adhere to a simple checklist and cross-off items as you go through the maintenance activity.

 Again, please remember to NEVER get on a roof without the correct training or experience.
-You not only risk your own safety but, you could actually end up causing damage to your property.
+You not only risk your safety, but you could end up causing damage to your property.

 1. Check For Moss And Clear It